 Where the Land of the Bible Meets Modern Archaeology

-Archaeology redefined with TAU’s world-class Ancient Israel Studies MA
+Archaeology redefined with TAU’s world-class MA in Archaeology and Ancient Near Eastern Cultures

-Professor Omer Segri, the head of the Ancient Israel Studies MA program
+Professor Omer Sergi, the head of the MA in Archaeology and Ancient Near Eastern Cultures

 He adds that “Israel is also the place where the Bible was written, both the Old and New Testaments–the land of Israel serves as the backdrop for most biblical stories.”
 This lends a special attraction to Israeli archaeology since biblical archaeology and archaeology of the New Testament are crucial for understanding monotheism, which is the core element of Western culture.

-“Even if a person is completely secular and atheist, our worldview is still shaped by monotheistic ideals.”—Prof. Segri
+“Even if a person is completely secular and atheist, our worldview is still shaped by monotheistic ideals.”—Prof. Sergi

-For Jonathan Steilmann, the fact that Israel is the “land of the Bible” was instrumental in his decision to choose TAU’s Ancient Israel MA.
+For Jonathan Steilmann, the fact that Israel is the "land of the Bible" was instrumental in his decision to study at TAU.
 He also greatly appreciated the opportunity to study across different eras—Egyptian, Roman, Hellenistic periods, and more.

-“That variety was really appealing to me, especially coming from Germany, where we mostly focus on the Roman period.
-Studying in Israel offered a much broader historical context.”—Jonathan Steilmann, alumnus of MA in Ancient Israel Studies
+"That variety was really appealing to me, especially coming from Germany, where we mostly focus on the Roman period.
+Studying in Israel offered a much broader historical context." —Jonathan Steilmann, alumnus

 Expertise in Archaeology and Antiquities Management

-Notably, scholars from the entire Western world, including Germany, come to Israel to learn from the Israeli Antiquities Authority how to manage a state organization responsible for regulating antiquities, whether in the ground or in museums—Israel was the first to create such an independent body.
+Notably, scholars from the entire Western world, including Germany, come to Israel to learn from the Israel Antiquities Authority how to manage a state organization responsible for regulating antiquities, whether in the ground or in museums.
+Israel was the first to create such an independent body.

 The Institute of Archaeology and the Department of Archaeology at Tel Aviv University are among the leading institutions in the world and some of the greatest minds in the field are from Tel Aviv University.